 G) The cost of any damage to Association property by a member or guest will be charged to the responsible member.

 H) All persons using the pool do so at their own risk.
 The Association is not responsible for any accident or injury in connection with such use.
 Each family must read and sign the liability release.
 This release must be in the member's file before they will be admitted to the pool.

 8. Pool Rental

 A) Only RMRA members may rent the pool.

 B) Rental application is made through the Clubhouse Rental Manager, who will coordinate with the pool management company.
 The necessary forms can be found at the RMRA website, http://runningmancommunity.org/rmra.

 C) The same rules, regulations, policies and procedures that govern Clubhouse rentals apply to pool rentals.

 D) The pool may not be rented during normal pool hours.

-F) Two lifeguards are included in the cost of the pool rental.
-Additional lifeguards will be needed if the number of attendees is over 25.
+F) Additional lifeguards will be needed if the number of attendees is over 25.

 G) The following scale shall be used to determine lifeguards required for special events: